moorepants/learn-multibody-dynamics/loads.rst

 If two points, a point and a surface, or two surfaces collide the impact behavior depends on the material properties and mass of the colliding bodies.
 In general, elastic and inelastic momentum balances for just before and after impact can be solved for the multibody system.
-This will be introduced in a later chapter.
 For a simpler but, as we will learn, often less favorable for numerical evaluation approach.
 Impact can be captured by creating a stiff spring that only engages if one body penetrates the other body.
 Some viscous damping can be included to capture the inelastic aspects.

 .. _fig-force-collision:
 .. figure:: figures/force-collision.svg